tugrul512bit/CudaAcceleratedOgameBattleSimulator/README.md

 - copying ship data to simulation ship data (that will be updated many times): done
 - randomly picking a target per simulation ship: done
 - sorting simulation ships on their target index: done
-- segmented reduction or histogram of total damage from source simulation ships to target simulation ships and calculating remaining hull: to do (cub or thrust)
+- segmented reduction or histogram of total damage from source simulation ships to target simulation ships (thrust reduce_by_key): done
+- calculate remaining hull points (minimum 0) from the calculated damage: to do
 - stream-compaction of simulation ships with (hull > 0) condition: to do (thrust's copy_if)
 - updating new number of simulation ships on both teams: to do
 - repeat if each side has at least 1 ship: to do